Epersea/freelancer_helper_rails/README.md

 Visit http://localhost:3000 to access the app.
 If needed, you can change the default port in the bin/dev file.

 ## UPDATES
-- 13-Jan-23: first working version of Rate Calculator completed.
+- 13-Jan-24: first working version of Rate Calculator completed.
-- 19-Jan-23: Rate Calculator update and delete routes completed + validations and testing.
+- 19-Jan-24: Rate Calculator update and delete routes completed + validations and testing.
-- 25-Jan-23: Rate Calculator model update and final refactor.
+- 25-Jan-24: Rate Calculator model update and final refactor.
+- 26-Feb-24: User management functionalities completed.